omnivector-solutions/osd-documentation/installation/overview.rst

 Installation overview
 =====================

-The OSD can be installed on a cloud of your choosing.
+OSD can be installed on a cloud of your choosing.
 The only common component used across deployments is juju_ itself.
 You must have the juju client installed on your local system in order to administer the installation and deployment of the Slurm charms.